© Crown copyright 2019

-- a Disability Confident Committed badge that you can use in your own business stationery and communications for 3 years
+- a Disability Confident Committed badge that you can use in your own business stationery, social media and communications for 3 years

-As a Disability Confident Committed employer, we’ll include your business name, town, postcode and Disability Confident status on the list of Disability Confident employers that have signed up to the scheme.
+As a Disability Confident Committed employer we will include your business name, town, postcode and DC status in a list of all businesses signed-up to the scheme on our website.